2020PB/police-brutality/all-locations.md

 ### Police shove protesters obeying directions | July 18th

-Footage shows a police line marching protesters down the street.
+Footage shows a police line marching protesters down Yamhill between 5th and 6th.
 All protesters appear to be following police direction.
 However, some protesters move slower and are shoved by police.
 Police also brandish their batons while threatening protesters to move faster.
 Batons are used to shove protesters to the ground on multiple occasions.
 Towards the end of the footage, one protester is thrown to the ground and struck with a baton.

 tags: baton, protester, push, shove, strike, threaten

 id: or-portland-95

-geolocation:
+geolocation: 45.5182424, -122.6784001

 **Links**